mikhaildudarev/Fun/FunSwift/README.md

 let data = … // some string data
 let string = utf8StringConstructor(data) // optional string
 ```

-_Current implementations of `curry` and `flip` support exactly two arguments, but overloads to handle more might be added later (if needed)._

 ### Map / Filter